 Construction work between Pine and Pike streets is underway.
 This work is scheduled to be complete in mid-2017.
 The Seattle Aquarium and other waterfront businesses will remain open and access will be maintained at all times.
 Click here more information about what you can expect in the coming months.

-Work between University Street and Yesler Way continues and is scheduled to be complete by mid-2016.
+Work between Madison Street and Yesler Way continues and is scheduled to be complete by mid-2016.
 Businesses in this area will be open and accessible and can be accessed via the multi-use path on the west side of the viaduct and by short bridges across the construction zone.
 Please follow the direction of flaggers and signage to access your destination.

 Seawall construction January 2016 – mid-2017